| SHARP/autoSHARP User Manual | previous next |

 Since this is an approximation, convergence to the optimum set of parameters is slower - but for very large structures with many G-sites, the construction of the sparse Hessian is significantly faster.
 This can give an overall reduction of compute time necessary to achieve convergence.

-Tests indicate that the use of a sparse approximation is usefull if there are more than 50 G-sites using a Sparse_cut value of 16 Å. It is recommended to run an additional BIG cycle without the sparse approximation to verify that the approximation doesn't lead to a wrong stationary point in parameter space.
+Tests indicate that the use of a sparse approximation is useful if there are more than 50 G-sites using a Sparse_cut value of 16 Å. It is recommended to run an additional BIG cycle without the sparse approximation to verify that the approximation doesn't lead to a wrong stationary point in parameter space.

 (see also description of SPARSE keyword)